SENSEiXENUS/senseixenus.github.io/posts/ctf/WHY2025/writeup.md

 ![image](https://github.com/user-attachments/assets/9bf047e6-7d08-4bd7-9eaa-245b5bce01e7)

-- After,getting the child nodes,to read a text node which contains a text character,the syntax must change, it will be done with substring but without the `name()` function because it can only be used to read child and root nodes.This should be the new syntax to get the string length-:
+- After getting the child nodes,the next step requires reading a text node which contains a text string.
+It can be achieved with the  `substring()` but without the `name()` function because it can only be used to read child and root nodes.This should be the new syntax to get the string length-:

 ```xpath
 string-length(/data/products/product[1])=4